gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 `func (o *ConnectionOptions) UnsetCybersourceAntiFraud()`

 UnsetCybersourceAntiFraud ensures that no value is present for CybersourceAntiFraud, not even an explicit nil
+### GetForterAntiFraud

+`func (o *ConnectionOptions) GetForterAntiFraud() ConnectionOptionsForterAntiFraud`

+GetForterAntiFraud returns the ForterAntiFraud field if non-nil, zero value otherwise.

+### GetForterAntiFraudOk

+`func (o *ConnectionOptions) GetForterAntiFraudOk() (*ConnectionOptionsForterAntiFraud, bool)`

+GetForterAntiFraudOk returns a tuple with the ForterAntiFraud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForterAntiFraud

+`func (o *ConnectionOptions) SetForterAntiFraud(v ConnectionOptionsForterAntiFraud)`

+SetForterAntiFraud sets ForterAntiFraud field to given value.

+### HasForterAntiFraud

+`func (o *ConnectionOptions) HasForterAntiFraud() bool`

+HasForterAntiFraud returns a boolean if a field has been set.

+### SetForterAntiFraudNil

+`func (o *ConnectionOptions) SetForterAntiFraudNil(b bool)`

+ SetForterAntiFraudNil sets the value for ForterAntiFraud to be an explicit nil

+### UnsetForterAntiFraud
+`func (o *ConnectionOptions) UnsetForterAntiFraud()`

+UnsetForterAntiFraud ensures that no value is present for ForterAntiFraud, not even an explicit nil
 ### GetAdyenCard

 `func (o *ConnectionOptions) GetAdyenCard() ConnectionOptionsAdyenCard`